rtCamp/wpveda-book/content/convetions/plugins.md

 http://premium.wpmudev.org/blog/localize-a-wordpress-plugin-and-make-it-translation-ready/

 ### 7. lib ( optional )
-Lib is which contains code which is developed by us to use our plugin but this code may be used any other plugin also.
+Lib is where store code which is developed by us to use our plugin but this code may be used any other plugin also.

 **Example**: Most of plugin need to deal with deatabase to handle custom tables in wordpress.

-SO there is class which is user to check plugin verson and update database custom table on plugin version update.
+There is class which is user to check plugin verson and update database custom table on plugin version update.

 This code may be use for other plugin so we keep that code on Lib folder and we can use same folder in other repository.